-- 3. As far as new and ongoing investigations are concerned, the figures are somewhat misleading.
-The number of new investigations more than doubled, but the largest number of investigations by far were initiated and are being continued in Poland, where almost none of the investigations have ever led to indictments or convictions.
-In Germany, the number of both new and ongoing investigations dropped, but those inquiries are the most promising in terms of leading to cases brought to trial. - 4.
-For the first time ever since this report has been published, the Russian Federation has initiated two investigations of Nazi war crimes committed on its territory. - 5.
-While significant progress was achieved primarily in Germany, other countries for the most part have failed to attain any results whatsoever during the period under review.
-Those countries, which have received a failing grade (F), have been divided into two different categories: F-1 for those countries which in principle are unable to prosecute Nazi war criminals Norway and Sweden (statutes of limitations) and F-2 for those countries which are able, at least in theory, to take legal action against Holocaust perpetrators and had practical opportunities to do so, but have failed to achieve any positive results during the period under review.
-The reasons for the failing grade awarded to each country are explained in the report. - 6.
-Since the identity of the suspects in all the cases currently being prepared in Germany for possible prosecution has not been made public, we are unable to provide an accurate list of the Nazi war criminals slated for trial in 2020.
+- 4. While significant results were primarily achieved in Germany, other countries for the most part have failed to attain any results whatsoever during the period under review.
+Those countries, which have received a failing grade (F), have been divided into two different categories: F-1 for those countries which in principle are unable to prosecute Nazi war criminals Norway and Sweden (statutes of limitations) and F-2 for those countries which are able, at least in theory, to take legal action against Holocaust perpetrators and had practical opportunities to do so, but have failed to achieve any positive results.
+The reasons for the failing grade awarded to each country are explained in the report. - 5.
+Since the identity of the suspects in all the cases currently being prepared in Germany for possible prosecution has not been made public, we are unable to provide an accurate list of the Nazi war criminals slated for trial in 2022.